X1 WEB CONFIGURATION PANEL

 Step 12: HOW TO CHANGE THE ADMINISTRATOR PASSWORD

 In order to change the administrator password, access to the “Administrator password” menu, then insert the current administrator password, finally insert the new password inside the “New password” text field and confirm it by writing it again inside the “Confirm password” text field, then the EVE server will require a reboot in order to apply the new settings.
+But the administrator password will be appled and overwritten by the adminstrator password of the EVE Manager project uploaded in the Ilevia server.

 Enter the “General” menu, there you will find a text field which allows you to enter a new name to set ot your EVE server.
 This name will identify your server in the system.
 Once customized, the server will require a reboot to apply the settings.